Bled es-Siba

-Bled es-Siba or Bled Siba (بلاد السيبة), is a historical term in pre-colonial Moroccan history that refers to a lawless area that was out of the control of the Moroccan Sultans.
+Bled es-Siba or Bled Siba (بلاد السيبة), is a historical term that emerged in French colonial literature that refers to a lawless area in pre-colonial Moroccan history that was out of the control of the Moroccan Sultans.

 Etymology

 Bled es-Siba literally means "land of dissidence" or "region of anarchy", as opposed to Bled el-Makhzen, which refers to the region under the control of the Makhzen governing institution.
 The term Bled es-Siba probably first appeared in an eleventh-century commentary on Maliki law by Abu Imran al-Fasi.
 Onwards, it was used from the eleventh-century in al-Andalus and the Maghreb to refer to backwards rural areas living in a state of jahiliyyah.

 Sība (سيبة) is a colloquial Arabic word meaning "rebellion", "insolence" or "stateless".
 It comes from the classical Arabic term sā'iba meaning "a free, untethered camel" and the first known pre-Islamic instance of the word sība refers “to a camel set aside from the herd, left to fend for itself, as a form of sacrifice.”
 It comes from the Arabic root sby (meaning to take prisoner, to capture, to fascinate).
 In the Maghreb, it is synonymous with the classical term fitna.